Let's go back to the days of Starsky & Hutch and Asteroids!

 ScarfMan?
 Okay, it's getting silly now...

-Lunar Lander is a cracking conversion but too slow for an 8MHz ST to handle.
+Lunar Lander is a cracking conversion, but too slow for an 8MHz ST to handle.

-Giant trees and rocks throughout level one and it's pretty much green throughout!
+Giant trees and rocks throughout level one, and it's pretty much green throughout!

 Big levels, Big Guns, Big Monsters

-There are eight ginormous levels stuffed with hundreds of aliens out for human blood.
-Some will stroll into your line of fire whereas others swirl majestically onto the screen.
-So, it's obvious what to do - bang on the fire button and kill as many as possible.
-Power-ups are available along the way to upgrade your ship's firepower.
-They are essential and blessed with different types of upgrades: forward firepower, speed, side armaments, shields, etc. Sadly, these pickups areas are few, so I was often left vulnerable and underpowered after losing a life.
+There are eight ginormous levels stuffed with hundreds of aliens.
+Some will stroll into your line of fire, whereas others swirl majestically onto the screen.
+So, it's obvious what to do - bang on the fire button and kill them.
+Power-ups are available to upgrade your ship's firepower.
+They are essential and blessed with different types of upgrades: forward firepower, speed, side armaments, shields, etc. Sadly, these pickup areas are few, so I was often left vulnerable and underpowered after losing a life.
 Yes, power-ups are gone after dying.

-Later levels might look funky but the gameplay remains exactly the same!
+Later levels might look funky, but the gameplay remains exactly the same!

 Aesthetics

-Some of the bosses are great and some are... rather rubbish!
+Some of the bosses are great, and some are... rather rubbish!

 The CryptO'pinion?

-Atari Legend has loads of floppy menu disks and D-Bug has the best version for a hard drive.
+D-Bug has the best version for a hard drive with far quicker loading times.

 Rob & Lee, coder and artist for Frenetic.
-Gee whiz thanks, guys.
-It's a lame ending screen too!
+Gee whiz, thanks, guys.
+It's a lame ending screen, too!

-It's been yonks since I posted in our Software sections so here is a utility that is the bee's knees.
+It's been yonks since I posted in our Software sections, so here is a utility that is the bee's knees.
 Yet Another Atari RAM Test, by Christian Zietz, rolls through a number of intense tests that execute algorithms to help diagnose potential problems with our beloved Atari computers.
 Let's hope it finds nothing!

 'Unnamed Intro' is a remarkable screen created by The Fingerbobs and used by Ripped Off for their 87th disk.
 This is one of those intros I have always loved because it's one of the most bewitching things I have ever seen.
 An astounding animated journey for dozens of little men, each one running around their whacky world is simply fascinating.
 It's different and I love that, so this makes for a mesmerising and entertaining treat.